roadkillgto/madaar-discovery/README.md

 This is a hackathon MVP, so it has limits:

+- It uses sample host data.
 - It does not process payments.
 - It does not confirm bookings automatically.
-- It uses sample data for demonstration.
+- It does not verify real farm hosts yet.
+- Moon and twilight calculations are approximate planning tools.
-- Real launch would need permission from real farm owners.
+- A real launch would require permission from farm owners and local stakeholders.
-- Real listings would need verification.
-- The Moon Cycle Tracker in the prototype may use sample or manually updated moon data.

 ---

 ## Future Improvements

+- Add verified real host listings
+- Add fully reviewed Arabic translation
+- Add “Plan My Visit” recommendation flow
-- Arabic and English interface
+- Add more local experiences and services
-- Live moon data integration
+- Add seasonal sky content
-- Verified host profiles
+- Add downloadable host onboarding card
-- Booking request system
+- Add local meal or equipment request feature
-- Visitor reviews
-- Local guide training
-- More detailed maps
-- School and university trip packages
+- Add school and university trip packages

+---

+## Demo Video

+[ADD DEMO VIDEO LINK HERE]

 ---